-Key Risks Mitigation Capitals Impacted 6 Exchange rate volatility: CLTTS operates in a global environment which results in foreign exchange risk/exposure. implemented a comprehensive strategy to minimize the potential impact of currency fluctuations.
-LTTS strives to naturally hedge the FX exposure by matching the currency of our foreign currency payables with receivables.
-LTTS regularly assesses FX exposure across different currencies to identify potential risks and prioritize hedging strategies.
-The hedging strategies include FX forward contracts and in certain situations currency options to limit potential losses.
-9 esg: Increased relevance of ESG performance from various stakeholders including customers, investors and regulatory bodies leading to risks and opportunities can lead to an impact on business growth and reputation. business offerings.
+Key Risks Mitigation Capitals Impacted 6 Exchange rate volatility: LTTS operates in a global environment which results in foreign exchange risk/exposure. implemented a comprehensive strategy to minimize the potential impact of currency fluctuations.
+7 business offerings.
 LTTS is rolling out multiple sustainability initiatives to achieve committed targets.
 Various policies that ensure aspects of Human rights, Employee Health & Safety, Diversity & Inclusion, Grievance Redressal, Employee talent enrichment programs, etc have been implemented.
-Governance on regulatory requirement like Social Security laws financial reporting, Sanctions, Anti-Bribery and Anti-Corruption Transparent communication of ESG KPI performance via Annual Reports and other communication mediums for perusal of Investor Relations, Customer, community, etc. HC SRC NC 10 O Geopolitical challenges: Uncertainty in global macroeconomic, cyclical downturns and geopolitical factors resulting in disruption in global supply chains, cost reduction initiatives by clients and impediments to employee mobility/business operations operations and revenue-mix spread across multiple business units.
+HC SRC NC 8 operations and revenue-mix spread across multiple business units.
 Diversification of Business offerings across industry segments helps the company to Capitalize its technological expertise and capabilities, thereby limiting dependence on any particular industry segment or any financial impact due to cyclical downturns.
-LTTS actively monitors the risk of Client and market concentration and the risk of dependency on top customers.
-Parameters such as percentage of revenue contribution by geography, revenue contribution from Top 5/10/20 clients are regularly monitored.
-LTTS resorts to hiring local talent as much as possible in critical geographies to minimize business operations impact.
-LTTS also has location-wise crisis management and business continuity teams, with a tested and ongoing WFH/ WFX program to ensure streamlined operations.
-SRC HC II IC II I
+SRC HC I IC

-Key Risks Mitigation Capitals Impacted 11 Business continuity risk Risk of potential events that can disrupt business operations, safety or resources, assets, etc. Eg natural disasters, other force-majeure events. each location, which includes aspects of disaster recovery, IT server redundancy, employee health and safety, employee movement to safe places etc. Country specific travel advisories are assessed and communicated IC HC SRC NC 122 Regulatory none compliance: Due to presence in multiple geographies and changing regulatory landscapes, there is a potential risk of none compliance with the local laws of the countries where LTTS have operations.
-None compliance with the local laws could result in fines and penalties, prosecution and reputational damage. compliance management team.
+Key Risks Mitigation Capitals Impacted 9 Risk of potential events that can disrupt business operations, safety of resources, assets, etc. Eg. natural disasters, other force-majeure events. each location, which includes aspects of disaster recovery, IT server redundancy, employee health and safety, employee movement to safe places etc. Country specific travel advisories are assessed and communicated to the delivery teams at the time of prospecting opportunities in new geographies.
+IC HC SRC NC 10 ompliance: Due to presence in multiple geographies and changing regulatory landscapes, there is a potential risk of noncompliance with the local laws of the countries where LTTS have operations.
+Noncompliance with the local laws could result in fines and penalties, prosecution, and reputational damage. compliance management team.
 LTTS leverages technology by way of a 'Compliance Management Tool' to monitor and govern all compliances.
 To ensure that compliance management tool is updated with recent rules and amendments, the Company has subscriptions for updates from professional consultants.
 Compliance dashboards are placed before the Audit Committee Meetings on a quarterly basis by the compliance officer.
-Regular Internal Audits are conducted to monitor compliance with applicable laws and regulations.
-HC src
+HC SRC